 Here are some cross-pollination examples of such an email question:

 This is just one example of leveraging your work to avoid extra content development work.
-I am writing between 15-20 answers per week, an infinite content source.
+I am writing between 15-20 answers to clients via mail per week, an infinite content source.
 My treasure trove.
+It would be a great loss to not use those client emails as input for new content.

 My ballpark percentage of cross-pollination in my current work?
 I guess 50-60%.
 How many client questions do you answer per week/month you could use as content marketing input?
 Ever thought about that?